Fondazione Pisa: History

 As at 31 December 2015, the foundation was the minority shareholder of the following listed companies: Intesa Sanpaolo (0.066%), UniCredit (0.015%), Eni (0.033%), Enel (0.026%), Toscana Aeroporti (the successor of Società Aeroporto Toscano) (4.568%) and Banca Sistema (7.399%).
 Pisa Foundation had an equity of €503.7 million at 31 December 2015, which 20% revenue, net of administrative expense were required to be retained profit, with the rest for the charity expense.

 On 30 December 2015 Pisa Foundation funded €500,000 for the restoration of San Paolo a Ripa d'Arno.

 Fondazione Palazzo Blu

 Palazzo Blu is a building located in 9 Lungarno Gambacorti, Pisa.
-Pisa Foundation bought the building and found Fondazione Palazzo Blu to manage a museum.
-Despite different address, 29 via Pietro Toselli, the headquarter of Palazzo Blu Foundation and Pisa Foundation, were refer to the same building.
+Pisa Foundation bought the building and founded the Fondazione Palazzo Blu to manage a museum.
+Despite a different address, 29 via Pietro Toselli, for the headquarters of the Palazzo Blu Foundation and the Pisa Foundation, it refers to the same building.

-The museum housed several arts collection, including Bandinella della confraternita di Santa Lucia dei Ricucchi of Francesco da Volterra, Madonna con Bambino e santi of Taddeo di Bartolo.
+The museum housed several arts collections, including Bandinella della confraternita di Santa Lucia dei Ricucchi of Francesco da Volterra, Madonna con Bambino e santi of Taddeo di Bartolo.